bahlo/arne.me/content/articles/home-screen-november-2023.md

 location: "Frankfurt, Germany"
 ---

-Every month I'm sharing my current home screen.
+Every month, I'm sharing my current home screen.
 This is the one for November 2023.

 <!-- more -->